gbif/ssg-gb23/content/01_programme/en.md

 Time: 19:00 - 23:00
 Venue: [Restaurant BierFass](http://www.bierfass.com.br/)

-*All participants are invited to the Welcome cocktail hosted by the Brazilian Delegation.*
+*All participants are invited to the Welcome cocktail hosted by the Brazilian Delegation.
+For those interested, a van is available to take people to the restaurant.
+The van will leave from the main entrance of the Brasil 21 Convention Center at 18:30.
+Please note that there is limited space in the van so it will be on a first-come, first-served basis.
+Otherwise, it will be a short taxi ride from most of the hotels in the area.
+You just need to tell the driver to go to Pontão do Lago Sul (it is a popular restaurant area in Brasilia).*

 ### Tuesday 25 October 2016